adaltas/node-csv-docs/src/md/parse/api/stream.md

 ---
 title: Stream API
 navtitle: Stream
 description: The stream API might not be the most pleasant API to use but is scalable.
-It is the one upon which all the other implementation are based.
 keywords: ['csv', 'parse', 'api', 'stream', 'async', 'pipe', 'native', 'write', 'events']
 sort: 3.1
 ---